-As mentioned before we recommend checking out a tour of Seattle’s almost forgotten underground city.
+As mentioned before we recommend checking out a historic Underground tour of Seattle’s almost forgotten underground city.
 The city was built up after the great fire of 1889 and under all of these beautiful brick and stone buildings is an underground that’s almost been forgotten.
 There are areas you can still explore today and with a guide you will hear the fascinating stories that go along with them.

 Kenmore Seaplane Tour

 The 20-minute tour starts in Seattle’s South Lake Union and covers the entire city by air with an audio-guided headset.
 It was surreal to feel how smooth both takeoff and landing were by seaplane!
 We highly recommend going through Kenmore Air for your scenic seaplane tour!

 As mentioned before under Pike Place Market, we highly recommend taking a sampling tour through the best bites in the market through Savor Seattle.
 This is a great way to start your trip so you know exactly all the best spots to eat for the rest of your stay!

 We have a complete guide for where to stay in Seattle by neighborhood and budget.
 You can also use this map below to help you plan your unforgettable trip.
 We also have a guide to all the best houseboat rentals in Seattle for those who want to experience a truly unique Seattle experience during their trip!

 More tips on What to Do in Seattle